-This story is by Jessica Opalinski and was part of our 2020 Fall Writing Contest.
+This story is by Jessica Opalinski and was a runner-up in our 2020 Fall Writing Contest.
 You can find all the writing contest stories here.

 I brought the spoon down with a loud thwack that sent bits of mashed avocado flying.
 A few landed on my arms, green freckles on my pale skin.
 I flicked them into the sink and continued my relentless avocado-smashing pursuit.

 Three avocados, two tablespoons of olive oil, and a dash of paprika later, I shoved the bowl of muck into the fridge to cool and set a timer for 7 hours.
 It would be ready just as the sun was rising.